 With the information gathered by the NFI, the FC and other government organisations will be better equipped to draft policy and guidance for protecting and increasing the value of Britain's woodlands and forests, and to plan future developments, investment and research.
-To achieve this, and in accordance with our responsibilities under the Forestry Act (1967), NFI surveyors intend to visit approximately 15,000 one-hectare ( $\approx$ 2.5-acre) sample squares every 5 years, which are randomly located across Britain to gather representative information about woodlands.
+To achieve this, and in accordance with our responsibilities under the Forestry Act (1967), NFI surveyors intend to visit approximately 15,000 one-hectare (2.5-acre) sample squares randomly located across Britain to gather representative information about woodlands.